engine987/twitter-client/README.md

     (3) Go to 'http://localhost:8765/twitter/index'

-4. To run the allication - Cool way
+4. To run the application - Cool way

     (a) cd to the 'docker-scripts' directory